 Staging of Tumors

-During your pet’s initial diagnosis, our oncologist will determine the severity of cancer based on size and whether or not the cancer has spread to other areas.
+During your pet’s initial diagnosis, our oncologist will determine the severity of the cancer based on its size and whether or not it has spread to other areas.
 This is called staging.
 Staging allows our oncologist to plan the appropriate treatment.
 Staging is based on knowledge of the way cancer progresses.

 Development of Treatment Plans

 Almost every pet diagnosed with cancer can receive some sort of treatment that can extend their life and increase their quality of life.
 Once the diagnosis is made, our oncologist will give you treatment options and provide realistic expectations for the outcome.
 Treatment plans can include chemotherapy, radiation therapy, immunotherapy, novel therapeutics, and multimodality therapy.

 Treatment of cancer in pets is less aggressive than the same treatment performed in humans.
 Due to the compressed lifespan of dogs and cats, cancer treatments like chemotherapy are administered in lower doses, so pets tend to handle these treatments better than people do, which allows them to bypass the illness and side effects humans typically encounter.

 Our veterinary oncologist also works with you during the treatment process to keep your pet as comfortable as possible.
 Many things can be done to help your pet stay comfortable during treatment including pain management options and nausea medications.